andcut/snakecult-site/content/posts/EB-tylor-bullroarer-diffusion.md

 quality: 6
 author: "Andrew Cutler"
 license: "https://creativecommons.org/licenses/by-sa/4.0/"
-draft: false
+draft: true
 ---

 **TL;DR**

-- Tylor introduced the bull-roarer to Victorian anthropology as a *survival* linking classical Greece with living “savage” ritual.
+- Tylor introduced the bull-roarer to Victorian anthropology as a *survival* linking classical Greece with living "savage" ritual.
 - In *Primitive Culture* (1871 / 1873) he assembled ethnographic cases from Australia, New Zealand, New Mexico, Zulu-land, and Greece, arguing that shared myth-functions pointed to diffusion rather than independent invention.
 - Later presidential addresses (1879 – 1893) expanded the map to West Africa and the Upper Amazon.
 - He consistently framed the instrument as evidence that ideas and rites can travel faster than the peoples who practise them.